 We didn’t change iA Writer to W| when we launched Presenter.
 Changing an established icon is something you don’t do without careful thought and testing.
 And, as we said already, we were very attached to it (and still are).
 That change was much more painful than we expected.
 Letting go is never easy.
 But it had to happen.

-The starting point: iA Writer written as iA|, iA, and iA Presenter, written as P|
+3 early iA icons for Writer and Presenter apps. iA Writer written as iA|, iA, and iA Presenter, written as P|

 The iA next to the P just didn’t look right.
 The colored cursor alone would double the iA in the dock.
 It looked really wrong and too cramped.
 And then there was the whole AI iA thing that created confusion… We had to do something.
 So, why not…